ton-community/ton-docs/docs/develop/smart-contracts/security/things-to-focus.md

 - [How to handle errors](/develop/func/stdlib#throwing-exceptions)
 - [TVM exit codes](/learn/tvm-instructions/tvm-exit-codes)

-### 3. Func is a strictly typed language with data structures holding exactly what they are supposed to store
+### 3. FunC is a strictly typed language with data structures holding exactly what they are supposed to store

 It is crucial to keep track of what the code does and what it may return.
 Keep in mind that the compiler cares only about the code and only in its initial state.
 After certain operations stored values of some variables can change.